GOFUVI/SeaSondeRAWSLambdaDocker/README.md

   Check your AWS CLI credentials and ensure that the bucket and prefix are correct.

 - **Manifest Generation Issues:**
-  Verify that either jq or awk is installed and functioning.
-If using aws s3 ls, confirm that the expected output format matches the script’s assumptions.
+  Verify that jq is installed and functioning.

 - **Upload Failures:**
   Ensure that the destination URI starts with s3:// and that the IAM role associated with the AWS CLI profile has permission to upload files.